andrewheiss/ath-hugo/content/blog/2022-05-20_marginalia/index.markdown

 ## **marginaleffects**'s and **emmeans**'s philosophies of averaging

 Finding marginal effects for lines like `\(y = 2x - 1\)` and `\(y = -0.5x^2 + 5x + 5\)` with calculus is fairly easy since there's no uncertainty involved.
 Finding marginal effects for fitted lines from a regression model, on the other hand, is more complicated because uncertainty abounds.
 The estimated partial slopes all have standard errors and measures of statistical significance attached to them.
-The slope of civil liberties at −0.55, but it could be higher and it could be lower.
+The slope of civil liberties at 55 is −0.55, but it could be higher and it could be lower.
 Could it even possibly be zero?
 Maybe!
 (But most likely not; the p-value that we saw above is less than 0.001, so there's only a sliver of a chance of seeing a slope like −0.55 in a world where it is actually 0ish).

 We deal with the uncertainty of these marginal effects by taking averages, which is why we talk about "average marginal effects" when interpreting these effects.
 So far, `marginaleffects::marginaleffects()` and `emmeans::emtrends()` have given identical results.
 But behind the scenes, these packages take two different approaches to calculating these marginal averages.
 The difference is very subtle, but incredibly important.